 Some hearing aid users may have to replace their crystals more often than others.
-This is particularly common for users that live closer to the sea or generally where there is higher humidity.
+This is particularly common for users that live closer to the sea or where humidity is high.
 This may also happen if two hearing aids are placed in the container with one crystal disc at a time or if the container is left open.

 What is a hearing aid dehumidifier?

-A dehumidifier for hearing aids is a small electronic device that reduces the humidity level in the hearing aid.
-It has a similar drying action as drying crystals but dehumidifiers are more expensive than drying crystals.
+It is a small electronic device that reduces the humidity level in the hearing aid.
+It has a similar drying action as drying crystals but is more expensive than drying crystals.
 These electric dryers come in a variety of sizes with different features.
 Some have light indicators to show that they have been activated.
 They only need a few hours to work effectively and then switch off automatically.
 Others need to be on overnight, have UV lamps, and a cleaning cycle.
 Some users prefer dehumidifiers because some devices can disinfect or deodorize as well.

-Speak to your Hearing Health Care Provider or a Lexie hearing expert about how much time is needed to fully dry your hearing aid.
-There are factors that might influence the amount of time your hearing aid should be in the dryer, for example; climate, body type (if you sweat a lot or not), and lifestyle (playing sports often).
+Speak to your hearing healthcare provider or a Lexie hearing expert about how long to dry your hearing aid.
+There are factors that might influence the amount of time your hearing aid should be in the dryer.
+This includes climate, body type (if you sweat a lot or not), and lifestyle (playing sports often).